shenblin/DeepBID/README.md

   <img src="assets/title.jpg">
 </p>

-This project hosts the scripts for training and testing CL-SSL, as presented in our paper: Surmounting photon limits and motion artifacts for in vivo imaging of rapid biodynamics via ultrafast conjugate-line self-supervised learning (CL-SSL)
+This project hosts the scripts for training and testing DeepBID, a self-supervised paradigm for biodynamics imaging denoising and deblurring under challenging in vivo conditions, as presented in our paper: Surmounting photon limits and motion artifacts for biological dynamics imaging via dual-perspective self-supervised learning.

 ## Introduction

-The presence of obstinate noise and artifacts in optical microscopy can exert a substantial influence on signals, particularly when observing moving organisms or rapid dynamic biological processes.
-While deep learning can post-process data, it proves to be ineffective in mitigating these disturbances in rapid biodynamics, primarily due to the challenges associated with reference signal acquisition.
-We introduce an advanced self-supervised technique for real-time denoising and deblurring by exploiting correlations along conjugated collinear scan paths, circumventing pristine signal acquisition.
-The study showcases this deep learning approach on vibrating calcium recording and pulsating cardiac imaging, demonstrating effective noise and motion artifact removal.
-It also enables visualization of mass transport in rapid vascular flow and restoration of volumetric astrocytic structures.
-By enhancing correlation, signal-to-noise ratio and structural similarity, the method facilitates swift examination of morphological and functional aspects of rapid biological dynamics.
-This highlights the potential of the self-supervised deep learning to strengthen live microscopy under challenging imaging conditions, advancing biological discovery.
+Visualizing rapid biological dynamics like neuronal signaling and microvascular flow is crucial yet challenging due to photon noise and motion artifacts.
+Here we present a deep learning framework for enhancing the spatiotemporal relations of optical microscopy data.
+Our approach leverages correlations of mirrored perspectives from conjugated scan paths, training a model to suppress noise and motion blur by restoring degraded spatial features.
+Quantitative validation on vibrational calcium imaging validates significant gains in spatiotemporal correlation, signal-to-noise ratio, feature accuracy, and motion tolerance compared to raw data.
+We further apply the framework to diverse in vivo contexts from mouse cerebral hemodynamics to zebrafish cardiac dynamics.
+This approach enables the clear visualization of the rapid nutrient flow in microcirculation and the systolic and diastolic processes of heartbeat.
+Unlike techniques relying on temporal correlations, learning inherent spatial priors avoids motion-induced artifacts.
+This self-supervised strategy flexibly enhances live microscopy under photon-limited and motion-prone regimes.

 ## Self-supervised enhanced in vivo imaging
-3D self-supervised learning realized high-speed, high-SNR in vivo two-photon microscopy.
+3D self-supervised learning realized high-speed, high-SNR in vivo brain imaging.

 <p align="center">
   <img src="assets/diagram.gif">